 Hotel housekeepers are responsible for maintaining the cleanliness of hotel rooms and common areas within a hotel.
-Their duties also include restocking supplies, moving lightweight objects and delivering necessities to guests' rooms.
-This occupation may be physically demanding, with a great deal of bending, leaning and stooping required to perform necessary tasks.
-Hotel housekeepers may have to deal with unsightly messes.
+Their duties also include restocking supplies, moving lightweight objects, and delivering necessities to guests' rooms.
+The occupation is physically demanding with a great deal of bending, leaning, and stooping required to perform necessary tasks.
+Hotel housekeepers also deal with unsightly messes.

 A formal education is not required for entry-level housekeepers.
-Voluntary certification is available, however, that requires the completion of formal education programs and satisfactory scores on certification exams.
-The following table contains essential requirements needed to become a hotel housekeeper:
+However, voluntary certification is available.
+Certification typically requires the completion of formal education programs and satisfactory scores on certification exams.

-Sources: *U.S. Bureau of Labor Statistics, **International Executive Housekeepers Association, ***O*NET Online
+Sources: U.S. Bureau of Labor Statistics, International Executive Housekeepers Association, O*NET Online, PayScale.com.

-Aspiring hotel housekeepers should be certain that they meet the physical requirements of the job.
-According to October 2012 job postings, hotel housekeepers must have the ability to perform strenuous activities such as stooping, twisting, bending, kneeling and walking for extended periods of time.
+Aspiring hotel housekeepers should be certain they meet the physical requirements of the job.
+Hotel housekeepers must have the ability to perform strenuous activities such as stooping, twisting, bending, kneeling, and walking for extended periods of time.
 Individuals must also be able to manipulate objects of various sizes without assistance.

 Step Two: Gain the Required Entry-Level Experience

 Most entry-level hotel housekeeping jobs do not require any formal education, so a housekeeper may be hired while working on a high school diploma or its equivalent.
-Some hotel establishments prefer to hire candidates who have previous housekeeping experience.
-Individuals may gain housekeeping experience by working in private homes, hospitals or commercial establishments.
-Hotel housekeepers in entry-level positions usually work under or with an experienced housekeeper until they have gained enough experience to work alone.
+Some hotel establishments prefer to hire candidates with previous housekeeping experience.
+Individuals gain housekeeping experience by working in private homes, hospitals, or commercial establishments.
+Hotel housekeepers in entry-level positions work under or with an experienced housekeeper until they have gained enough experience to work alone.

 - Earn a four-year degree.
 Hotel housekeepers interested in earning the Registered Executive Housekeeper (REH) credential will need a bachelor's degree.

 - Keep certification current.
-Individuals may renew their CEH or REH certification every three years by participating in the required number of training hours during the three-year period or by passing the final exam again.
-Programs, articles and webinars are available.
+Individuals renew their CEH or REH certification every three years by participating in the required number of training hours during the three-year period or by passing the final exam again.
+Programs, articles, and webinars are available.